SystemsApproach/private5g/radio.rst

 3.4 New Use Cases
 -----------------

-We conclude by noting that while the previous two sections describe 5G as introducing additional degrees of freedom into how data is scheduled for transmission, the end result is a qualitatively more powerful radio.
+We conclude by noting that up to this point we have describe 5G as introducing additional degrees of freedom into how data is scheduled for transmission, but when taken as a whole, the end result is a qualitatively more powerful radio.
 This new 5G air interface specification, which is commonly referred to as *New Radio (NR)*, enables three new use cases that go well beyond simply delivering increased bandwidth:

 * Extreme Mobile Broadband
 * Ultra-Reliable Low-Latency Communications